-It is not easy to correctly determine the car insurance quotes as it is dependent on a lot of factors.
+It is not easy to correctly determine the car insurance quotes as it depends on many factors.

 3. The Type, Model and Year of your Car

 It seems pretty evident that any insurer would want to know these specifics about the vehicle they’re insuring – but the more specific you are, the better.
-Prime and luxury cars are more likely to have higher premiums, given that parts, services, and repairs are more expensive, should one be involved in an accident at the fault of the driver.
+Prime and luxury cars are more likely to have higher premiums, given that parts, services, and repairs are more expensive, should one be involved in an accident at the driver’s fault.

-Insurance companies also look at the type of vehicle closely – sports or high-performance cars are known to be more likely to have accidents or be involved in them, making them higher risk cars.
+Insurance companies also look at the type of vehicle closely – sports or high-performance cars are more likely to have accidents or be involved in them, making them higher-risk cars.

-Even SUVs, which are considered to be safer, family-oriented vehicles, come with a higher premium due to various aspects.
+Even SUVs, which are considered safer, family-oriented vehicles, come with a higher premium due to various aspects.